HexTech254/credit-scoring-model/report.md

 - Regulators can understand it.
 - Decisions can be justified.

-# 8. Not All Customers Should Be Treated the Same
+# viii.
+Not All Customers Should Be Treated the Same

 The model effectively segments customers into different risk profiles.